Is Conflict With Your Soulmate A Red Flag Or Do All Relationships Experience Power Struggles?

-It’s all too easy to imagine that with your soulmate you’ll eternally get along, with zero conflicts.
-Unfortunately, that is a fantasy because no matter who you choose to partner up with, at times there will be friction and discord.
+It’s easy to imagine that when you’re with your soulmate you’ll always get along and never have conflicts.
+Unfortunately, that’s a fantasy because no matter who you choose to partner with you’ll experience disagreements and misunderstandings.

-While conflict is not a red flag all by itself, what happens when there is a conflict can reveal some red flags that you’ll want to pay attention to.
-This is why it is so important to take your time with the dating process before entering into a long-term commitment.
+While conflict is not a red flag all by itself, it can reveal red flags that you’ll want to pay attention to.
+That’s why it’s so important to take things slowly through the dating process before making a long-term commitment.

-The question isn’t whether or not you’re going to have a disagreement or a fight with your soulmate.
+The question isn’t whether you’re going to have a disagreement or a fight with your soulmate.
 The question is: How do you each behave when you do?

 Not All Conflicts Are Created Equal

-There are disagreements between people that can be discussed calmly and then there are conflicts that have the potential to blow up into a fight.
-So what’s the difference?
+There are disagreements that can be discussed calmly, and then there are conflicts that have the potential to blow up into a fight.
+So, what’s the difference?

 It all depends on how resourceful you are at the time of the clash, and if the conflict triggers an old wound within one or both of you.

-Stress makes you less resourceful.
-Whether you didn’t sleep well, you have a deadline at work, or you are feeling anxious about life, you are not at your best when under duress.
-When you are not at your best, you are less likely to be able to stay calm and present during a disagreement.
+Stress makes everyone less resourceful.
+Whether you didn’t sleep well, have a deadline at work, or feel anxious about life, you’re not at your best when under duress.
+When you’re not at your best, you’re less likely to be able to stay calm and present during a disagreement.

-When you are grounded, present, and feeling good, you are more likely to be open to your partner and not take things personally.
+When you’re grounded, present, and feeling positive, you’re more likely to be open to your partner and not take things personally.